Beyond calibration: estimating the grouping loss of modern neural networks: NLP

 \section{NLP}

 We use BART Large \citep{Lewis2019} pre-trained on the Multi-Genre Natural Language Inference dataset \citep{MNLI} and fine-tuned on the Yahoo Answers Topics dataset for zero-shot topic classification.
 The fine-tuned model is available on HuggingFace at \url{https://huggingface.co/joeddav/bart-large-mnli-yahoo-answers}.
 Yahoo Answers Topics is composed of question titles and bodies and topic labels.
 There are 1\,400\,000 training samples, 60\,000 test samples and 10 topics.
 The dataset is available at \url{https://huggingface.co/datasets/yahoo_answers_topics}.
 The model is fine-tuned on 5 out of the 10 topics of the training set, totalizing 700\,000 samples.
 Given a question title and a hypothesis (\eg{} ``This text is about Science \& Mathematics''), the model outputs its confidence in the hypothesis to be true for the given question.
 The classification being zero-shot, the hypothesis can be about an unseen topic.
 We evaluate the model separately on the 5 unseen topics and the 5 seen topics of the test set (\ie{} seen topics but unseen samples).
 This results in a binary classification task in which each sample is composed of a question title and a hypothesis and each label is 1 or 0 whether the hypothesis is correct or not.
 As for the clustering and calibration procedure, we used a balanced decision stump in the same way as described in \autoref{par:app:exp}: ``\nameref{par:app:exp}''.
+We work in the high-level feature space of the network, \ie{} the output space of the penultimate layer (embedding space).
+[1]{ \setsepchar{;} \readlist\arg{#1}